 Transportation: Project-related transport will be provided (including airport transfers) and students will be traveling to a number of different sites.
-Daily commutes will vary in length from 5 to 30 minutes.
-Transport in Thailand is cheap and convenient.
+Daily commutes will vary in length from 5 minutes to 1 hour.
 A combination of services will be used, including: minivans, buses, ferries, and local taxis or songthaew.

 Volunteer Placement Logistics: Participants will work together as a group or in smaller groups.
 The majority of the program involves working outdoors on a number of different initiatives.
 Students should be prepared to walk on a daily basis, including hiking in rainforest environments.
-Hours of service work vary depending on the activity, but students can expect to work up to 8 hours per day between the hours of 5am and 5pm.
+Hours of service work vary depending on the activity, but students can expect to work up to 8 hours per day between the hours of 6am and 6pm.